Jimmy Eat World

 Jimmy Eat World is an American rock band formed in Mesa, Arizona, in 1993.
-The band is composed of vocalist and lead guitarist Jim Adkins, rhythm guitarist and backing vocalist Tom Linton, bassist Rick Burch, and drummer Zach Lind.
+The band is composed of vocalist and lead guitarist Jim Adkins, rhythm guitarist and vocalist Tom Linton, bassist Rick Burch, and drummer Zach Lind.
 They have released ten studio albums, all but the first featuring the current line-up.

 The four-piece's commercial breakthrough came with the release of several singles from their album Bleed American (2001), four of which charted within the top 20 positions of the Alternative Songs chart, with "The Middle" reaching No. 1.
 Their follow-up album, Futures (2004), featured their No. 1 song "Pain".

-The RIAA certified Bleed American platinum and Futures gold, rewarding the two albums for selling over 1.5 million records between them.
+The RIAA certified Bleed American platinum and Futures gold which sold over 1.5 million between them.
 The band's sixth LP, Chase This Light (2007), became their highest-charting album and peaked at No. 5 on the Billboard 200.
 The band released their tenth album, Surviving, in October 2019.

 History

-Formation, Jimmy Eat World, and name (1993–1995)
+1993–1994: Formation, Jimmy Eat World, and name

 Jimmy Eat World formed in 1993 in Mesa, Arizona.
 Front man Jim Adkins and drummer Zach Lind, who had been friends since preschool, joined guitarist Tom Linton and bassist Mitchel Porter to try their hand at music.
 They originally formed with a punk rock sound and first released a demo tape in 1993, followed by a debut EP titled One, Two, Three, Four in 1994.
 Their debut self-titled album (1994) was released with Linton singing most of the lead vocals on the album.
 Within the span of a couple of years, the band recorded and released three singles and a full-length album on local label Wooden Blue Records.

 During their formative period the band claimed as influences such pop-punk bands as Mr. T Experience, Radon, and Horace Pinker.

 The band's name came from a crayon drawing made after an incident between Linton's younger brothers, Jim and Ed Linton, who fought frequently.
 Jim usually won, but Ed sought revenge by drawing a picture of Jim shoving the Earth into his mouth; Ed captioned the picture "Jimmy eat world".